Simpsonville

 Facts + Figures

-- Food Scene
+• Food Scene

-- Arts + Culture
+• Arts + Culture

-- Outdoor Activties
+• Outdoor Activties

-- Business Climate
+• Business Climate

-- Education
+• Education

 In addition, Simpsonville residents are just a few miles from one of the nation’s largest foodie hubs: Greenville, which has been a “Foodie Paradise” by Southern Living and topped Tasting Table’s list of “America’s Most Underrated Foodie Cities.”

 If “all the world is a stage,” then Simpsonville has some of the best of them.
-Its CCNB Amphitheatre at Heritage Park and Hendricks Pavilion Amphitheatre are the Upstate’s most rockin’ outdoor venues, drawing international performing artists who appeal to all generations.
-For theatre fans, the Mill Town Players will perform Broadway musicals and straight play classics at the recently renovated Simpsonville Arts Center.
-And, for those who see their ‘gram as the ultimate stage, let the community’s “Simply Home” and “Drive-in Movie” murals make your next backdrops.
+The CCNB Amphitheatre at Heritage Park is one of the Upstate’s most rockin’ outdoor venues, drawing international performing artists who appeal to all generations.
+For fans of the visual and performing arts, visit the recently renovated Simpsonville Arts Center’s art exhibits, classes, musicals, plays, in-resident artists and more.

 As one of the Upstate’s most family-friendly communities, Simpsonville’s recreation scene provides year-round excitement for aspiring athletes.
 Volleyball, baseball, soccer, basketball, football (tackle and flag) – these competitive leagues give your family many reasons to get in the team spirit.